Refund Policy · RERA-Aligned

 Quick Answer

-EOI at Eldeco Echoes of Eden (₹2–5 Lakh) is fully refundable — typically processed within 15–30 working days of written request.
-Booking amount (10%+ of BSP) is partially refundable per the developer's RERA-filed refund schedule and the AFS clauses — usual deductions are processing charges, applicable GST already paid, and any brokerage (Vidastu Advisory has zero buyer-side brokerage, so no deduction on that count).
+Eldeco no longer takes a separate EOI for this project — booking is direct.
+A booking amount of up to 10% of BSP (the Sec-13(1) statutory cap) is paid directly, and the allotment letter is issued immediately.
+This booking amount is partially refundable per the developer's RERA-filed refund schedule and the AFS clauses — usual deductions are processing charges, applicable GST already paid, and any brokerage (Vidastu Advisory has zero buyer-side brokerage, so no deduction on that count).
 Refunds flow through the same banking channel that the original payment came from.
 RERA: UPRERAPRJ125342/02/2026.
 Last reviewed: .

 Refund mechanics at Eldeco Echoes of Eden depend entirely on which stage of the booking journey you're at.
 The earlier you cancel, the cleaner the refund.
-Three distinct stages:
+Two distinct stages (booking is direct — there is no separate EOI stage):

-Stage 2 — Allotment letter issued, booking amount paid, AFS not signed
+Stage 1 — Booking amount paid, AFS not signed

-You've received the allotment letter, paid 10%+ of BSP via banking channel, but haven't yet signed the RERA-mandated Agreement for Sale.
-Refund: partial.
-Standard deductions include processing charges, GST already remitted on paid instalments, and any non-Vidastu broker fees.
+You've paid the booking amount directly (up to 10% of BSP, the Sec-13(1) statutory cap) via banking channel, received the allotment letter, but haven't yet signed the RERA-mandated Agreement for Sale.
+Refund: near-full, minus standard deductions.
+Standard deductions include processing charges, GST already remitted on paid instalments, and any brokerage fee from a different channel partner.
 Refund timeline: 30–60 working days.

 The RERA Safety Net